Lost your sex drive after having a baby? Here’s how to find your mojo, mama

-Isiah McKimmie is a Couples Therapist and Sexologist who has been helping couples reignite their intimacy and passion for almost a decade.
-Her therapy and coaching are available via Skype to anywhere in Australia.
+Isiah McKimmie is a Couples Therapist and Sexologist who helps couples reignite their intimacy and passion.

-Would you like to become a Mama Tribe Guest Blogger?
+Would you like to submit a Mama Tribe guest blog post?

 We’re always on the look out for quality information to share with our tribe.
-If you’re interested in being a guest blogger, email firstname.lastname@example.org
+If you’re interested, email firstname.lastname@example.org